Being Deaf at the dentist poses some unique communication challenges. Some you can prepare for, others manage to surprise me.

 Being my dentist sounds fun, doesn’t it?

-The dentist’s office poses some unique communication barriers:
+Being Deaf at the the dentist poses some unique communication barriers:

 They wear masks covering their mouths.